Healthy Homes Assessment Mount Victoria

 What We Do

-As building inspectors, we are experts in all aspects of expert house Inspections.
-We’re here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all issues that come with professional home examinations.
+We’re there to ensure you make the right decision when buying your next home.

-We are serious about your investment and conduct detailed checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning your own home.
+We value your money We will conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing an home.

-We are specialised in a range of services to ensure that you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other services.
+We specialise in a range of services to make sure that you are completely informed about the condition of any property you could be thinking of buying or selling as well as additional services.

-We do not just cooperate with you, we also collaborate with a number of large clients including bank branches, local councils, and insurance companies.
-They clearly are pleased with the peace of mind provided, due to the details included in our reports on building inspections.
+We do not just collaborate with you, but we also have large clients including bank branches, local councils, and insurance firms.
+They clearly like the reassurance provided, due to the details included in our reports on building inspections.

-Our systematic approach to your property inspection as well as the latest technology in software which includes digital photos in the Report, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and friends.
+With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any issues that may be found.
+With our detailed report, it’s no wonder that we get so many clients recommending our services to their family and friends.

 Get in Touch - Get Peace of Mind